jameslafferty/Contact-Dialog/readme.txt

 == Changelog ==
 = 0.4 =
 * Major bugfix.
 The plugin was sending emails to the sender rather than to the recipient specified in the admin.
 That must be annoying!
-Thanks very much to Dustin Adler for pointing out this issue.
+Thanks very much to a user who shall remain anonymous for pointing out this issue.

 = 0.3 =
 * Removed some notices that were appearing in WP_DEBUG mode.